Dimas Pamungkas

-Dimas Juliono Pamungkas (born 31 July 2004) is an Indonesian professional footballer who plays as a defensive midfielder, left-back or centre-back for Liga 1 club Bhayangkara and the Indonesia national under-20 team.
+Dimas Juliono Pamungkas (born 31 July 2004) is an Indonesian professional footballer who plays as a central midfielder, defensive midfielder or centre-back for Liga 2 club Persiraja Banda Aceh.

 Club career

 Bhayangkara

 He was signed for Bhayangkara to play in Liga 1 in the 2022 season.
 Dimas made his league debut on 8 December 2022 in a match against Bali United at the Manahan Stadium, Surakarta.

 International career

 On 30 May 2022, Dimas made his debut for an Indonesian U20 team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.
 In October 2022, it was reported that Kakang received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.